-Bill C-78 would allow for the recognition of a support order made in a foreign designated jurisdiction in specific circumstances.Footnote 55 The process for registering a foreign order for recognition would be determined under provincial law, including the grounds for objecting to the registration of the order.
-The order would have legal effect throughout Canada and this would facilitate enforcement.
+The 2019 changes to federal family laws will allow for the recognition of a support order made in a foreign designated jurisdiction in specific circumstances.Footnote 57 The process for registering a foreign order for recognition will be determined under provincial law, including the grounds for objecting to the registration of the order.
+The order will have legal effect throughout Canada and this will facilitate enforcement.

 2. FOAEAA amendments (Clauses 45-46, 51, 54, 57)